The Highty-Tighties: Our History

 The Formation of the Regimental Band

-In the spring of 1892, a six-piece drum and bugle corps was created by Col. John Alexander Harman, the Commandant of Cadets.
+In the spring of 1892, a six-piece drum and bugle corps was created by Col. John Alexander Harman, the commandant of cadets.
 One of its members, Cadet Frank Daniel Wilson, sought out cadets who could play musical instruments.
 Combining them with the existing members of the drum and bugle corps, he created an unofficial cadet band.
 Wilson worked tirelessly and finally convinced the commandant of the value of a distinct and separate company of cadet musicians.
-In September 1893, Band Company was formed with Wilson appointed as the first commander and James Patton Harvey appointed by the college as the first director.
-The Regimental Band has remained in continual existence as a separate and distinct unit within the Corps of Cadets since that time.
+In September 1893, Band Company was formed with Wilson appointed as the first commander and James Patton Harvey appointed as the first director.
+The regimental band has remained in continual existence as a separate and distinct unit within the Corps of Cadets since then.

 Service in the Spanish-American War

-In 1896, V.A.M.C. added "and Polytechnic Institute" to its name and gradually the college came to be known as Virginia Polytechnic Institute (VPI).
+In 1896, the Virginia Agricultural and Mechanical College added "and Polytechnic Institute" to its name, and gradually the college came to be known as Virginia Polytechnic Institute (VPI).
 With the outbreak of the Spanish-American War, the president of VPI offered the services of the Corps of Cadets to the governor of Virginia as a military unit of the Virginia Militia.
-The governor politely declined the offer, stating that it was more important for the cadets to get their education, but war fever was running high.
-Most of bandsmen put their education on hold and enlisted in the 2nd Regiment of Virginia Volunteers.
+The governor politely declined, stating that it was more important for the cadets to get their education.
+But war fever was running high.
+Most of bandsmen put their educations on hold and enlisted in the 2nd Regiment of Virginia Volunteers.
 The Band Company cadets were joined by Director James Harvey, four Band Company alumni, and five members of the town's Glade Cornet Band.
 This intrepid group of musicians formed the 2nd Regiment's regimental band.
 The regiment and its band were in training near Jacksonville, Florida, when the war ended.
-In December 1898 the 2nd Regiment's band returned to Blacksburg and its members were mustered out of the Army.
+In December 1898, the 2nd Regiment's band returned to Blacksburg and its members were mustered out of the Army.

 The Early 20th Century